 Your EA team becomes the holy grail of knowledge.

-How Do Your EA Efforts Measure Up?
+How Do Your Enterprise Architecture Efforts Measure Up?

 Ruth is Head of Content at Ardoq, working to carve a better story about the future of EA.
 Originally from England, Ruth has spent the last six years building a name for herself in Oslo as a passionate communications nerd and digital marketer - and has increased tea consumption at Ardoq HQ tenfold.